sachinguptait/ExtentReportFramework/README.md

 # Extent Report Framework

-#### This is the basic framework with Extent Report, here you can run Test Cases using by Listners and each time unique report(with time stamp) will be generated.
+#### This is the basic framework with Extent Report, while executing the Test Suite, Report(with time stamp) will be generated via Listners.